9 Tips for Utilizing Images in Web Design

 We all know that images work and are one of the most fundamental parts of a website.
-They add an attraction to your site and give the prospects a visual example of the products you mention.
+They add an attraction to your site, help with SEO, and give the prospects a visual example of the products you mention.
 They are also engaging and keep the lead interested in your site.

 So, how do you add images to your site?